nextstrain/ncov-simple/README.md

+🚨⚠️ Go to [**neherlab/ncov-simple**](https://github.com/neherlab/ncov-simple/) for an actively maintained version of this workflow.
+You're currently viewing `nextstrain/ncov-simple` which is many commits behind the `neherlab` fork. ⚠️🚨

-**This repository currently serves as a sandbox to explore how our main [ncov workflow](github.com/nextstrain/ncov) could restructured and simplified.
-Feel free to use it, but don't expect continuity or extensive documentation at this point.**
+*This repository currently serves as a sandbox to explore how our main [ncov workflow](github.com/nextstrain/ncov) could restructured and simplified.
+Feel free to use it, but don't expect continuity or extensive documentation at this point.*

 ## Simplified nextstrain/ncov (SARS-CoV-2) workflow using reference data sets